 Cantor Green has served as cantor at several congregations in New York and New Jersey, where she has taught Music, Judaica, and Hebrew to hundreds of children.
 She has also taught Modern and Biblical Hebrew to adults at the Hebrew Union College, the New York Kollel, and the Ulpan sponsored by UJA-Federation of Northern New Jersey.

-As a product of the Israeli Movement for Progressive Judaism, Cantor Green combines her knowledge of Hebrew, her familiarity with Reform Judaism, her love of Israel and Judaism and her music expertise into an experience which makes worship and study come alive.
+As a product of the Israeli Movement for Progressive Judaism, Cantor Green combines her knowledge of Hebrew, her familiarity with Reform Judaism, her love of Israel and Judaism, and her music expertise into an experience that makes worship and study come alive.

 Cantor Green currently lives in New Jersey with her husband Warren and their twin daughters, Noam and Liel.